creekorful/x/README.md

 (you can chain as many operations as you want)

-Let's say we want to update all installed programs:
+There's even a shortcut to update all installed packages:

 ```
 $ x ^